lbaiao/udacity-project2/README.md

 ---
 The majority of the project's boilerplate code was provided by Udacity, as a base template.

-The ETL and ML pipelines, along with two of the three visuals, were written by the author's project.
+The ETL and ML pipelines, along with two of the three visuals, were written by the project's author.
 Some inspiration was taken from [sarasun97](https://github.com/sarasun97/disaster_response_classification_pipeline).

 At last, the data was provided by [Figure Eight](https://appen.com/).